not-a-muggle/body_weight_prediction/README.md

 # body_weight_prediction
-Prediction of weights of a body of animal, given the weight of brain with 91.86 % accuracy
+Using Linear Regression to predict weights of a body of animal, given the weight of brain with 91.86 % accuracy